wbamberg/bootbonnet/src/posts/yucatán.md

 We tried to go back to El Valiente but it was closed, so we went back to La oaxaqueña, and this time the mesero was very nice, and we got much better food.
 I had the mole, A had the tlayuda again, and the children had tacos.

-On the way back through the square we bought a sombrero fridge magnet at G's insistence.
+On the way back through the square we bought a sombrero fridge magnet at G's recommendation.

 ## Monday